What to do with this activity?

 Halloween is an exciting time, especially getting dressed up and going "trick or treating" in your area.
 At three or four they need to be well supervised.
 Make sure your child is polite to your neighbours, and says "thank you" whenever someone gives them a treat.

 Halloween costumes don't have to be expensive.
 You can make pretty good costumes, from ghosts to mummies, skeletons to super heroes, out of old clothes.
-Get ten great ideas here from Kidspot.
-For more ideas, click on the yellow activity link below.
+Get some good ideas here from the Motherly website.
 Or why not make this very simple bin bag skeleton from Activity Village.

 Talk to your child about what character they are dressed up as, and how that character might behave.